 The 1980s & ‘90s

 Development and refurbishment has continued at the Club on an ongoing basis, with a rolling programme of improvements, including bedroom enhancements, implemented for the benefit of all members.
-In recent years the Running Horse, Churchill Bar, Dining Room, Cowdray Lounge and Ballroom have seen further refurbishments.
+In recent years the Running Horse, Churchill Bar, Dining Room, Cowdray Lounge and Sovereigns' Room (formerly the Ballroom) have seen further refurbishments.

 On October 17th 2018, the Club's Patron, Her Majesty The Queen toured and formally opened the new centenary extension comprising of the Marshall of Cambridge Business Suite and Fitness Centre along with seventeen modern new bedrooms.
-Following the tour, The Queen unveiled a new stained-glass window in the Club, designed to commemorate women in the Royal Air Force over its 100 years.
+Following the tour, The Queen unveiled a new stained-glass window in the Club, designed to commemorate women in the Royal Air Force over its 100 years (pictured above).